Frequently Asked Questions

 These terms as well as your payment amounts are also outlined on our invoices.

-Note that it does take a few days for the changes to take effect so make sure that you put the change through well ahead of your next payment date to avoid fees due to a returned payment.
+It is important to note that it does take a few days for the changes to take effect so make sure that you put the change through well ahead of your next payment date to avoid fees due to a returned payment.